scikit-hep/scikit-hep.github.io/pages/developers/pytest.md

     assert x == 2
 ```

-PyTest still gives you clear breakdowns, including what the value of `x`
+pytest still gives you clear breakdowns, including what the value of `x`
 actually is, even though it seems to use the Python `assert` statement!
 You
 don't need to set up a class (though you can), and you don't need to remember
-50 or so different `self.assert*` functions!
-PyTest can also run unittest
+50 or so different `self.assert*` functions! pytest can also run unittest
 tests, as well as the old `nose` package's tests, too.

-Approximately equals is normally ugly to check, but PyTest makes it easy too:
+Approximately equals is normally ugly to check, but pytest makes it easy too:

 ```python
 from pytest import approx